The first three chapters of Genesis are theological dynamite. They were explosive in the ancient world and they are still explosive today.

 Summary: God enters the world he created to form the first human couple and place them in their original environment.

-• God is both transcendent (above and beyond the world) and immanent (within the world).
+- God is both transcendent (above and beyond the world) and immanent (within the world).
 In Genesis 1 God speaks things into existence.
-In Genesis 2 God forms the man from the dust of the ground and breathes into his nostrils.
+In Genesis 2 God enters into his creation by forming the man from the dust of the ground and breathing into his nostrils the breath of life.

-• God designed humans to enjoy his creation.
+- God designed humans to enjoy his creation.
 He placed Adam in the Garden of Eden, surrounded by vegetation, animals, and rivers.
+Then God brought Eve to Adam in that same setting.

-• God designed humans to work.
-He placed Adam in the garden “to cultivate and keep it.”
-This shows that God wants humans to have a role in improving our environment.
+- God designed humans to work.
+God placed Adam in the garden “to cultivate and keep it.”
+This shows that God wants humans to have a role in improving the environment and he wants them to have meaningful work.

-• God designed humans to live in relationship with each other.
-He said, “It is not good for the man to be alone.
+- God designed humans to live in relationship with each other.
+Before God created Eve, he said, “It is not good for the man to be alone.
 I will make a helper comparable to him.”

-• God initiated human marriage.
-God made the woman and brought her to the man.
-Hence, God is the creator of the first human couple.
+- God initiated human marriage.
+God made the woman and brought her to the man so God is the first matchmaker.

-• The first humans (Adam and Eve) originally lived without shame and fear toward God and each other.
+- The first humans originally lived without shame and fear toward God and each other.

-• God’s personal name is “LORD” or “Yahweh.”
-This name appears about 7,000 times in the Hebrew Bible.
+- God’s personal name is “LORD.”
+This name first appears in Genesis 2:4.
+In total it is used almost 7,000 times in the Hebrew Bible.
 Scholars are not certain how best to bring this name into English, but most English translations use “LORD” to indicate the divine name.
 Keep in mind that LORD in capital letters, technically small capital letters, is God’s personal name.
-(For more information, see my YouTube video: “The Tetragrammaton in Under 4 Minutes.” )
+(For more information, see my YouTube video: “The Tetragrammaton in Under 4 Minutes.” or read this post.)

 Genesis 3